gpoleszuk/gnss/contrast/gpt3/images/readme.md

 Here some images are stored

-For all images, the color bar is autoscaled and the legend is wrong (ZHD)
+For all images, the color bar is autoscaled and the legend is wrong (XYZ)

 ```
 ! p:    pressure in hPa (vector)